rev 8/20Get printable version(.pdf)

 - Use the Eraser tool to erase the background.
 Use a large brush with 100% Opacity and Flow to speed things up.

-- To make things more convenient every time you use this file, measure how long the signature is in pixels (keep in mind, this is most likely less than the image width).
+- To make things more convenient every time you use this file, find the image width by clicking on “Image” ➔ “Image Size ...”.
+The width will be the first number on the “Dimensions” line.
+Then measure the signature length in pixels (keep in mind, this will be less than the image width).
 You can either measure in inches and multiply by the number of pixels per inch, or just use the Ruler tool.
 It doesn’t need to be that precise.
 Write the length down using either the Note tool or with the Text tool on a hidden layer.
+Also measure and record the absolute signature height.
+Since the highest point on your signature is probably not directly over the lowest point, drag a horizontal guide over the highest point and another guide over the lowest point and measure the distance between them.

 - Save as a Photoshop (.psd) file for later use.